 Consider some of the more specialized job boards first.
 They will have smaller audiences, but they will appeal directly to the type of applicants you will want to consider.
 Here are some customer service communities with job boards to start with:

-If you are hiring for a distributed team, the remote-focused job boards like We Work Remotely can be helpful in reaching qualified people worldwide.
+If you are hiring for a distributed team, the remote-focused job boards like Remotive and We Work Remotely can be helpful in reaching qualified people worldwide.